Forensic chemistry: Chromatography

-High-performance liquid chromatography can be used to extract individual components from a mixture dissolved in a solution.
+High-performance liquid chromatography (HPLC) can be used to extract individual components from a mixture dissolved in a solution.
 HPLC is used for nonvolatile mixtures that would not be suitable for gas chromatography.
 This is useful in drug analysis where the pharmaceutical is a combination drug since the components would separate, or elute, at different times allowing for the verification of each component.
 The eluates from the HPLC column are then fed into various detectors that produce a peak on a graph relative to its concentration as it elutes off the column.
 The most common type of detector is an ultraviolet-visible spectrometer as the most common item of interest tested with HPLC, pharmaceuticals, have UV absorbance.

 Gas chromatography (GC) performs the same function as liquid chromatography, but it is used for volatile mixtures.
 In forensic chemistry, the most common GC instruments use mass spectrometry as their detector.
 GC-MS can be used in investigations of arson, poisoning, and explosions to determine exactly what was used.
 In theory, GC-MS instruments can detect substances whose concentrations are in the femtogram (×10^-15) range.
 However, in practice, due to signal-to-noise ratios and other limiting factors, such as the age of the individual parts of the instrument, the practical detection limit for GC-MS is in the picogram (×10^-12) range.
 GC-MS is also capable of quantifying the substances it detects; chemists can use this information to determine the effect the substance would have on an individual.
 GC-MS instruments need around 1,000 times more of the substance to quantify the amount than they need simply to detect it; the limit of quantification is typically in the nanogram (×10^-9) range.